Saturday, September 21, 2013

 At the "top of Germany", the Zugspitze in May this year.
 (Not sure how the crow got into the photo at the upper right!)

-Janice and myself near a Swiss Peak in August, 1978.
+Janice and myself on a Swiss Peak near Engelberg, in August, 1985.

 Why ascend to some of the highest mountains, or any mountains?
 Well, perhaps because one can - but also perhaps because the view is radically different: the air is fresher (though much colder), and the altitude - looking down on tiny human habitats below- confers an adjusted perspective.
 Let's say it clears the mind and shows that we humans also need to tend more care (as stewards) to the planet in our charge.
 One of the worst experiences one can have, in ascending to any of these majestic places, is seeing human-created consumer trash tossed about.
 Thankfully, in the various European cities and destinations we've visited over decades, we've seen little of that.
 Not like when one goes to Yellowstone, or Rocky Mountain National Park.